-(c) For A Grade or candidate A Grade competitions, should a national federation not bring the required number of referees, it will be charged a fine of 500 Euros/750 CHF if the organiser was informed 15 days before the competition, or of 1000 Euros/1500 CHF if the organiser was not informed 15 days before the competition.
+3. For A Grade or candidate A Grade competitions, should a national federation not bring the required number of referees, it will be charged a fine of 500 Euros/750 Swiss francs if the organiser was informed 15 days before the competition, or of 1000 Euros/1500 Swiss francs if the organiser was not informed 15 days before the competition.

 This fine must be paid by the delegation to the organisers, who may keep this amount provided that they ensure the services of the referee(s) necessary to replace the missing referee(s).
 This fine reverts to the FIE if the organisers do not arrange the presence of replacement international referees, who may be from the organising country.
-Under whatever circumstances, if a national federation does not pay this fine, it must reduce the participation of its fencers in conformity with the quotas (cf. (a) above).
+Under whatever circumstances, if a national federation does not pay this fine, it must reduce the participation of its fencers in conformity with the quotas (cf. o.81.1 above).

-5. Team World Cup
+Team World Cup

-o.82 (a) Application
+o.82.
+1. Application